Americanism Elementary School Poster Contest

-This year’s theme is “Ben Franklin or a Continental Soldier (Minuteman).”
-It is our hope that the teacher would select the most appropriate subject for his or her class and it would be studied as part of their American History lessons.
+This year’s theme is “Declaration of Independence.”
+It is our hope that the teacher would select this subject for his or her class and it would be studied as part of their American History lessons.
 Each student could then draw the significant things they learned adding brief comments on the events.

 Posters rules are:

 a.
-Student's data: Name, Adress, Home Phone Number, Age, and Grade.
+Student’s data: Name, Address, Home Phone Number, Age, and

 Posters will be judged on the following criteria:

 1. Does the poster express the annual theme?

 2. Does the poster show originality by the student?

 3. Does the poster show evidence of research?

 4. Does the poster show artistic merit and creativity?

 5. Does the poster accurately reflect the historical event?